pegasus-isi/pegasus/doc/sphinx/user-guide/optimization.rst

    generated by the Pegasus Planner when generating the executable workflow.
 PMC allows for a finer grained control on how each task is executed.
-This can be enabled by associating the following pegasus profiles with the jobs in the DAX
+This can be enabled by associating the following pegasus profiles with the jobs in the Abstract Workflow

-   .. table:: Pegasus Profiles that can be associated with jobs in the DAX for PMC
+   .. table:: Pegasus Profiles that can be associated with jobs in the Abstract Workflow for PMC

       ================== =====================================================================================================================================================================================================================================================================================================
       **Key**            **Description**
       pmc_request_memory This key is used to set the -m option for pegasus-mpi-cluster.
 It specifies the amount of memory in MB that a job requires.
-This profile is usually set in the DAX for each job. pmc_request_cpus   This key is used to set the -c option for pegasus-mpi-cluster.
+This profile is usually set in the Abstract Workflow for each job. pmc_request_cpus   This key is used to set the -c option for pegasus-mpi-cluster.
 It specifies the number of cpu's that a job requires.
-This profile is usually set in the DAX for each job. pmc_priority       This key is used to set the -p option for pegasus-mpi-cluster.
+This profile is usually set in the Abstract Workflow for each job. pmc_priority       This key is used to set the -p option for pegasus-mpi-cluster.
 It specifies the priority for a job .
-This profile is usually set in the DAX for each job.
+This profile is usually set in the Abstract Workflow for each job.
 Negative values are allowed for priorities. pmc_task_arguments The key is used to pass any extra arguments to the PMC task during the planning time.
 They are added to the very end of the argument string constructed for the task in the PMC file.
 Hence, allows for overriding of any argument constructed by the planner for any particular task in the PMC job.
       ================== =====================================================================================================================================================================================================================================================================================================